ARMmbed/mbed-os-5-docs/docs/reference/api/usb/usb_component.md

 ### USB component state

-The state of the physical USB line to the host are controlled by the `connect()` and `disconnect()` functions.
-When a device is connected it is visible to the host PC it is attached to.
-Once connected it is up to the host PC to finish setup.
+The `connect()` and `disconnect()` functions control the state of the physical USB line to the host.
+When a device is connected, it is visible to the host PC to which it is attached.
+Once connected, the host PC must finish setup.

-USB components provide one or more service.
-When a service is available for use it is `ready`.
-For example the USBSerial component enters the `ready` state after a serial port has been opened on the host PC.
-To check if a USB component's service is ready the `ready()` function can be used.
-It returns true if the USB component is ready for use or false otherwise.
-Some components provide multiple services, such as USBAudio which can send or receive data and has two separate ready functions - `read_ready()` and `write_ready()`.
-Furthermore, for each `ready()` function there is also a corresponding `wait_ready()` function which can be used to block until the USB component's service is available.
+USB components provide at least one service.
+When a service is available for use, it is `ready`.
+For example, the USBSerial component enters the `ready` state after a serial port has been opened on the host PC.
+To determine whether a USB component's service is ready, you can use the `ready()` function.
+It returns `true` if the USB component is ready for use and `false` otherwise.
+Some components provide multiple services, such as USBAudio, which can send or receive data and has two separate ready functions - `read_ready()` and `write_ready()`.
+Furthermore, for each `ready()` function, there is also a corresponding `wait_ready()` function, which you can use to block until the USB component's service is available.